rehierl/node-tree-outliner/2-1-extensions/0-0-extensions.md

 * `h(i) := (rank:i, type:2)`
 * `<h1> := <div roles="h:1">`

 Note that a "parent-container" role does not exist.
-That is, because tagging a node with a role will always associate a node with that role.
+That is because tagging a node with a role will always associate a node with that role.
 But, whether a node is a parent container or not, does not depend on the association of roles: